Squares of Rome

 I created these pages out of tour notes I wrote about the city of Rome some years back.

-I hope this site is of some use to you.
-Enjoy!
+Either if you take a tour or wander around by yourself, I hope this site is of some use to you.

-Generally speaking Rome has had two bursts of building activity; Roman and Roman Catholic.
+Generally speaking Rome has had three bursts of building activity; Roman, Roman Catholic and Italian.

 Circa 500 BC to 475 AD